lordmulder/DoubleFilerScanner/README.txt

 Double File Scanner
 Copyright (c) 2014 LoRd_MuldeR <mulder2@gmx.de>.
 Some rights reserved.

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License .
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-Note that this program is distributed with ABSOLUTELY NO WARRANTY.
+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.

 Please check http://muldersoft.com/ for news and updates!